Past Events

 The meeting will discuss the INUK Constitution; a proposed INUK Innocence Projects Committee; a proposed INUK Student Committee; and, INUK’s Protocols for affiliated innocence project case work.
 Note: Funding has been secured to pay all expenses for this meeting to consolidate the INUK.

-Inaugural INUK Symposium
+Inaugural INUK Research Symposium

 The 10th Anniversary of the CCRC